 Start With a Sealer

 Marble is a natural stone and all natural stone materials have porous surfaces.
 This makes marble susceptible to damage from a variety of stains and spills.
 To protect against stains, a new installation of marble should be treated with both a below-surface sealer and a surface finishing treatment.
 This fills the pores in the material while also creating an invisible protective layer on top.
-For ongoing maintenance, the same surface sealing treatment should be applied every 6–12 months, depending on the amount of traffic the floor gets.
+For ongoing maintenance, the same surface sealing treatment should be applied every 6 to 12 months, depending on the amount of traffic the floor gets.